keep-starknet-strange/satoru/book/src/smart-contracts-architecture/gas-module.md

 ### `GasError`
 - **INSUFF_EXEC_GAS (`'insufficient_gas_for_execute'`):** Triggered when the starting gas is less than the minimum required to handle execution errors.
 - **INSUFF_EXEC_FEE (`'insufficient_execution_fee'`):** Occurs when the provided execution fee is less than the minimum execution fee calculated based on the estimated gas limit.

-## Imports

-### Core Library Imports
-- `starknet`: The foundational library providing essential functionalities required for StarkNet contracts, such as handling contract addresses.

-### Local Imports from `satoru` project
-- Multiple modules and libraries from the `satoru` project, each contributing distinct functionalities and utilities, are imported.
-These include modules related to data storage, event emission, bank operations, order management, deposit and withdrawal management, token utilities, and precision utilities, among others.

-## Usage and Interaction

-Understanding the intricacies of gas management is crucial for developers and users to ensure smooth interactions and transactions within the system, maintaining economic equilibrium and avoiding potential disruptions.